benhxy/goplayground/notebook.md

 * When assining a nil struct to an interface, because interface is a wrapper of {type, value}, the interface will not be nil.
 * Nil slice (var s []int) is a slice with nil backing array.
 Empty slice (make([]int, 0)) is a slice pointing to an array with zero length.
 They are different.
 * Nil map, channel, function are just a nil pointer.
+* The rule about pointers vs. values for receivers is that value methods can be invoked on pointers and values, but pointer methods can only be invoked on pointers.